Pharmacist – Formulator Phytotherapy expert

 Superpowers

-Like an arsenal of weapons ready to be used, spirulina possesses essential amino acids and non-essential proteins, B vitamins, and vitamins C, D, E, carbohydrates and flavonoids.
+Like an arsenal of weapons ready to be used, spirulina possesses essential amino acids and non-essential proteins, B vitamins, and vitamin C, D, E, carbohydrates and flavonoids.
 In particular her tocopherols – which are a component of vitamin E – and carotenoids, are known for their antioxidant activity.

 These properties make spirulina a superhero of restricted calorie diets as a natural supplement of functional amino acids and as an excellent source of proteins and minerals able to fight malnutrition.